MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/what-are-webhooks-and-connectors.md

 Webhooks and connectors help to connect the web services to channels and teams in Microsoft Teams.
 Webhooks are user defined HTTP callback that notifies users about any action that has taken place in the Teams channel.
 It's a way for an app to get real time data.
 Connectors allow users to subscribe to receive notifications and messages from your web services.
 They expose an HTTPS endpoint for your service to post messages in the form of cards.

 > [!IMPORTANT]
-> Other than incoming webhooks, you can choose to build notification bot Teams app which can perform similar but more powerful functionalities.
-For more information, see [Build notification bot with JavaScript](../sbs-gs-notificationbot.yml) or [incoming webhook notification sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/incoming-webhook-notification).
-To get started, download [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) now and start exploring it.
-For more information, see [Teams Toolkit documents](../toolkit/teams-toolkit-fundamentals.md).
+> You can choose to build notification bot Teams app other than incoming webhooks.
+They perform similarly but notification bot has more functionalities.
+For more information, see [Build notification bot with JavaScript](../../sbs-gs-notificationbot.yml) or [incoming webhook notification sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/incoming-webhook-notification).
+To get started, download [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) now and explore.
+For more information, see [Teams Toolkit documents](../../toolkit/teams-toolkit-fundamentals.md).

 ## Outgoing Webhooks